WeighWare/DLJ-JLI-Divorce/README.md

 This will:
 - Process all PDF, Excel, and CSV files in `docs/`
-- Create Markdown files in `build/md/`
-- Create CSV files in `build/csv/`
+- Create organized subfolders for each document in `build/md/` and `build/csv/`
-- Generate processing logs in `build/logs/`
+- Generate per-document processing logs in `build/logs/`
+- Create a master `build/index.json` with metadata
+- Display a summary table with processing results

 ### Command Line Options